iSmoothStar/ismoothstar.github.io/_posts/2024-11-26-welcome-to-ismooth-star.md

 author: saleem
 ---

-Hello everybody, in this article I will talk about my new blog which is called **iSmooth Star**, describing the technologies I am using to host it, the history behind it and why I chose **Jekyll** to run it.
+Hello everybody, in this article I will talk about my new blog which is called **iSmooth Star**, describing the technologies I am using to host it, the history behind it and the reason why I chose **Jekyll** to run it.

 ## About iSmooth Star
+**iSmooth Star** is a blog focused on technology where I share my tutorials, ideas and opinions or development material to the public.
+I also like to write about blogging by itself as a whole.

+### Blogging Platform
-This blog is hosted using different technologies and services that I am mainly utilizing to serve it to the internet.
+This blog is hosted using different types of software and services that I am mainly utilizing to serve it to the internet.

 - [Jekyll](https://jekyllrb.com/) which is the main blogging software.
 - [Chirpy Jekyll Theme](https://github.com/cotes2020/jekyll-theme-chirpy) as the theme of my blog.